Fatboy Slim: 1988–1995: Beats International, Freak Power and remixes

 The Housemartins broke up in 1988.
 Heaton and the drummer, Dave Hemingway, went on to form the Beautiful South, and Cook returned to Brighton to pursue dance music.
-He invested in further equipment, including a mixing console, an eight-track reel-to-reel, an Atari ST computer, an Akai S950 sampler and, later, a Roland TB-303 synthesiser.

-Cook released successful remixes such as "Blame It on the Bassline" with MC Wildski, which reached number 29 on the UK singles chart.
+He invested in equipment including a mixing console, an eight-track reel-to-reel, an Atari ST computer, an Akai S950 sampler and, later, a Roland TB-303 synthesiser.
+He released successful remixes such as "Blame It on the Bassline" with MC Wildski, which reached number 29 on the UK singles chart.
 He also formed a sound system collective, Beats International, with a collection of MCs and singers.
-Their single "Dub Be Good to Me" (1990) reached number one, but their second album, Excursion on the Version (1991), was a commercial failure.
+Their single "Dub Be Good to Me" (1990) reached number one, but their second album, Excursion on the Version (1991), was a failure.

 After Beats International disbanded in 1992, Cook's marriage ended and he suffered a mental breakdown.
 According to Cook, he became a self-destructive workaholic, drank heavily and alienated his friends.
 When therapy was ineffective, he began self-medicating with ecstasy.
 Facing bankruptcy, he took work composing for a Smurfs video game.
 Cook formed an acid jazz band, Freak Power, with musicians including the trombonist Ashley Slater, which released the successful 1993 single "Turn On, Tune In, Cop Out" on Island Records.
 Cook felt uncomfortable in the band, and recalled thinking on stage: "I'm a really crap guitarist.
 What am I doing here?
 I've spent the last 10 years getting pissed in nightclubs, learning how to DJ."

 In 1993, Cook and John Reid formed the house duo Pizzaman.
 Their only album, Pizzamania, produced three top-40 singles.
 Cook also released music as the Mighty Dub Katz, recording two or three tracks a week in his home studio.
-As Cook's record contract with Island forbade him from releasing or promoting music on other labels under his own name, he released them under aliases including Cheeky Boy, Sunny Side Up, Yum Yum Head Food and the Feelgood Factor, often on his own label, Southern Fried Records.
-Cook said his names reflect the fact that he did not take his work seriously, and that he was not afraid to say "this is me pretending to be someone else, so let's make this fun".
+As Cook's contract with Island forbade him from releasing or promoting music on other labels under his own name, he released them under aliases including Cheeky Boy, Sunny Side Up, Yum Yum Head Food and the Feelgood Factor, often on his own label, Southern Fried Records.
+Cook said his names reflected the fact that he did not take his work seriously.